-In a food processor (or hand blender cup), combine the chopped scallions, almonds, garlic, olive oil, cheese, lemon juice and seasonings, and purée until almost smooth.
+In a food processor (or hand blender cup), combine the chopped scallions, almonds, garlic, olive oil, cheese, lemon juice, and seasonings, and purée until almost smooth.
 Check for seasoning and adjust according to taste.

 Gently fold about 1 cup of pesto into the linguine and stir until well-coated.
-Serve as a side or entrée with a couple sprinkles of extra parmesan cheese, and enjoy!
+Serve as a side or entrée with a couple of sprinkles of extra parmesan cheese, and enjoy!

 Feel free to share PGEW‘s post with your social networks.